 The Pirates of Dark Water gave us the being behind the titular 'Dark Water', a menacing oily substance that devours whatever it touches and is spreading all throughout the world.
 By proxy, the Dweller is responsible for countless deaths of places that the Dark Water has devoured.
 The Dark Dweller is the true Big Bad of the story, a being focused on domination and destruction who plans to unleash its Dark Water throughout the world, focused only on consuming and controlling what it can.

-Lord Barkis Bittern from Corpse Bride.
-Despite his uptight snobbery, he at least seems to care about his bride, but in reality, he's a male gold digger.
+Corpse Bride: Lord Barkis Bittern, despite his uptight snobbery, he at least seems to care about his bride, but in reality, he's a male gold digger.
 In a flashback image, we see a shadowy figure attacking, robbing, and killing Emily (the eponymous Corpse Bride).
 Later on in the film, it's revealed that Barkis was her fiancÚ and murderer, and responsible for her depression.
 After marrying Victoria, he plans to rob her blind and murder her as well.
 Unfortunately, her parents are broke and marrying Victoria to him for wealth that he doesn't actually have.
 When he learns this, he tries to kill both Victor and Victoria out of frustration.

-Jenner, the Big Bad of The Secret of NIMH, is a nasty, murderous piece of work.
+The Secret of NIMH: Jenner is a nasty, murderous piece of work.
 In contrast to his noble brethren amongst the rats of NIMH, Jenner desires nothing but power.
 When The Hero Mrs. Brisby comes to the rats for help moving her family and house to be safe from a farmer's plow, Jenner sabotages the moving so the wise and kind leader of the rats, Nicodemus is crushed to death, while the Brisby house (and the four Brisby children inside) are trapped and sinking in mud with Jenner not caring about the impending deaths of the kids.
-When he sees Nicodemus bequeathed a special stone to Mrs. Brisby, Jenner tries to kill her for it.
+When he sees Nicodemus bequeathed a special stone to Mrs. Brisby, Jenner attempts to murder her for it.
 What makes it even worse is Jenner, like all the rats, owes his very life to Mrs. Brisby's deceased husband and the father of her kids and displays zero remorse or gratitude to Jonathan's memory.
-After his henchman Sullivan finally has enough with Jenner's lunacy, Jenner slashes his throat and tries to kill his rival Justin, declaring his only philosophy in life: take what you can when you can.
+After his henchman Sullivan finally has enough with Jenner's lunacy, Jenner slashes his throat and attempts to kill his rival Justin, declaring his only philosophy in life: take what you can when you can.